axelarnetwork/axelar-amplifier/doc/INTEGRATION.md

 **Prover**

 The prover contract is responsible for transforming gateway messages into a payload that is ready to be sent to the destination gateway.
+Most integrators will begin by using or customizing a multisig prover, such as [this](../contracts/multisig-prover/) one.

 [Multisig Prover Documentation](../doc/src/contracts/multisig_prover.md)